The Optimal Paper Moebius Band: Introduction

-Let $I: M_{\lambda} \to \Omega$ be a smooth embedded paper Moebius band.
-A {\it bend\/} on $\Omega$ is a line segment $B'$ which cuts across $\Omega$ and has its endpoints in the boundary.
-It is a classic fact that $\Omega$ has a continuous foliation by bends.
+{\bf Outline of the Proofs:\/} Let $I: M_{\lambda} \to \Omega$ be a smooth embedded paper Moebius band.
+A {\it bend\/} is line segment $B' \subset \Omega$ which cuts across $\Omega$ and has its endpoints in the boundary.
+We call the pre-image $B=I^{-1}(B') \subset M_{\lambda}$ a {\it pre-bend\/}.
+Since $I$ is arc-length preserving and $B'$ is an arc-length minimizing path between its endpoints, $B$ must also be an arc-length minimizing path between its endpoints.
+Hence $B$ is also a line segment.

+It is a classic fact that $\Omega$ has a continuous foliation $\beta$ by bends.
 See \S \ref{bends0}.
-The bend foliation may not be unique, but we choose a bend foliation once and for all.
-The bends in the foliation vary continuously and are pairwise disjoint.

-Given a bend $B'$, we call the inverse image $B=I^{-1}(B')$ a {\it pre-bend\/}.
-It is a classic fact that pre-bends are line segments.
-(Proof: If not, then there are points $p,q \in B$ whose distance in $M_{\lambda}$ is less than the distance in $\R^3$ between $I(p)$ and $I(q)$.
-This contradicts the fact that $I: M_{\lambda} \to \R^3$ is distance non-increasing.)
-The inverse image of our bend foliation is a foliation of $M_{\lambda}$ into pre-bends.
-This is just like the pinstriping in Figures 1a and 1b except that in the smooth case even the endpoints are disjoint.
+The bends in $\beta$ vary continuously and are pairwise disjoint.
+The corresponding foliation of $M_{\lambda}$ by pre-bends is like the pinstriping in Figures 1a and 1b except that the pre-bends are disjoint even at the endpoints.

 We say that a $T$-{\it pattern\/} on $\Omega$ is a pair of bends which lie in perpendicular intersecting lines.
 Look again at the right sides of Figures 1a and 1b.
 We call the $T$-pattern {\it embedded\/} if the two bends are disjoint.
 In \S \ref{lemmaTproof} we prove \begin{lemma}[T] A smooth embedded paper Moebius band has an embedded $T$-pattern. \end{lemma} Here is the idea.
-The space of pairs of unequal bends in our bend foliation has a $2$-point compactification which makes it into the $2$-sphere, $S^2$.
+The space of pairs of unequal bends in $\beta$ has a $2$-point compactification which makes it into the $2$-sphere, $S^2$.
 We define a pair of odd functions on $S^2$ which detect a $T$-pattern when they have a common zero.
 We apply the Borsuk-Ulam Theorem to get a common zero.

 In \S \ref{lemmaGproof} we prove \begin{lemma}[G] A smooth embedded paper Moebius band with an embedded $T$-pattern has aspect ratio greater than $\sqrt 3$. \end{lemma} Here is the idea.
-Let $(T',B')$ be the embedded $T$-pattern.
-We cut open $M_{\lambda}$ along the pre-bend $T=I^{-1}(T')$, and the result is a bilaterally symmetric trapezoid $\tau$.
+We choose an embedded $T$-pattern on $\Omega$ and then cut $M_{\lambda}$ open along one of the corresponding pre-bends.
+The result is a bilaterally symmetric trapezoid $\tau$.
 See Figure 2 below.
 We then solve an optimization problem which involves mapping $\tau$ into $\R^3$ with constraints coming from the geometry of trapezoids and $T$-patterns.
-The Main Theorem is an immediate consequence of Lemma T and Lemma G.